CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 1 session out of 4, experiment.

-*5 minutes practicing penmanship.*
+**5 minutes practicing penmanship.**

 End each session, no matter how short, with accurate writing.
 Music teachers also recommend this.
 Your body remembers the final minutes of a lesson strongly.

 Swem suggests tracing shorthand in the textbook.
-This will force you to notice subtle details, but isn't always an option, and may not give much variety.
+This will force you to notice subtle details, but isn't always an option and may not give much variety.
 Many systems have penmanship exercises.
 Do some from your system, or one similar, or invent your own.
 Sometimes work on problems you know you have.
 Other times work on other aspects.
 Often the real problem is something we only think we've mastered.

-Trace, if you can, for every other session.
-For the rest, select a recent exercise and copy it practically perfectly.
+Divide your penmanship time equally between tracing, penmanship exercises, and copying a recent exercise carefully -- but keep it fluid.
+You are writing, not drawing.

 Once you know the shapes well, add speed to this, enough to make your writing smooth but not enough to sacrifice accuracy.

 # Diary

 Keep a diary showing the date, passage description, length in words, activity (Read, Copy, Dictation), the wpm (words per minute) and accuracy of each attempt.
 The numbers will go up and down, but the average will gradually go up.
-Include a section for other notes.
+Include room for other notes.

-You do not need to count or time all the readings or copies, but do enough that you get a feel for speed vs accuracy and the effect of different types of repetition.
+You do not need to count or time all the readings or copies, but do enough that you get a feel for speed vs accuracy vs length, and the effect of different types of repetition.
 This will change rapidly at first, then settle down, then change again as you increase your target speeds.

 This is for your own use.
 Be as specific or vague as you like.

 Reading skill is as important as writing skill.
+Track it!

 # How to Read Shorthand